daganyahyaawaleh/Telecom-Infrastructure-Monitoring--DC-Power-Availability-and-Critical-Alarm-Analysis/README.md

-###  DC-Infrastructure-Monitoring-ETL
+## Project Context & Background

 End-to-end BI solution: Transforming 20M+ IoT records into actionable maintenance insights using SQL Server, SSIS, and Power BI.
 DC Voltage Monitoring & Infrastructure Availability

-## Project Context & Background
 Infrastructure Monitoring is a critical function for modern telecommunications providers.
 This project focuses on DC Power Infrastructure, utilizing high-frequency sensor data collected via the SensDesk monitoring platform.

 The project was developed to provide an end-to-end analytical solution for managing a vast network of **134** monitoring **sites** categorized into four distinct types: **GSM**, **MSAN**, **Data Centers**, and **Submarine Cable** hubs.
 With data volumes exceeding **20 Million records**, the core challenge was to transform high-frequency IoT sensor logs into strategic maintenance insights.